By Roxanne Cordonier

 At first glance, expansion of Medicaid under the Affordable Care Act (ACA) sounds like a no-brainer fiscally.
 Now the Biden administration is sweetening the pot by offering expanded federal coverage to South Carolina and 11 other states (Alabama, Florida, Georgia, Kansas, Mississippi, North Carolina, South Dakota, Tennessee, Texas, Wisconsin and Wyoming) that have so far refused Medicaid expansion.
 Joe Biden’s offer to extend Medicaid gets wary reception from states

-Under the $1.9 billion Covid-19 relief package 95 percent of the costs of Medicaid expansion would be offset by federal funds for two years with 90 percent covered in subsequent years.
+Under the $1.9 trillion Covid-19 relief package 95 percent of the costs of Medicaid expansion would be offset by federal funds for two years with 90 percent covered in subsequent years.
 About 4 million uninsured people could gain coverage if all 12 states expanded Medicaid.
 Most of the uninsured are people of color, who live in poverty in the South, even though most are in a family with at least one worker, according to the Kaiser Family Foundation, a nonpartisan health research organization.

 The upfront costs to the state would be about $190 million, which would be offset by $790 million in federal reimbursement.
 The bottom line: South Carolina stands to pocket a $600 million windfall if it accepts the deal and expands the program.
 Gov. McMaster’s spokesman called that a bribe in an interview with the Washington Times, stating that the governor was “not for sale” and implying we would have no interest in such an expansion that would directly benefit 329,000 residents (6.6 percent of the population) who have no health insurance and no likely path to get it.
 And also no interest in a net gain of $600 million that could go to education, infrastructure, or dozens of other high priority needs currently un-or-under funded.